MuneebRabaney/chuck-norris-joke-app/README.md

 Please make sure you have docker installed as the scripts will pull in the docker container for the prisma set up

-Set up on the server
+To set up the project on the server and client run the following from then project root:

-On the server
+For the Server setup

 1. `cd ./server`
 2. `npm install`